macicchino/Pyber_Analysis/README.md

 ![pyber_summary](Analysis/Pyber_data_Frame.png "PyBer_Data_Frame")

 As the data shows, the Urban city type has the highest 'Total Rides' , 'Total Drivers' and 'Total Fares'.
 However, the Rural city type has higher 'Average Fare per Ride' and 'Average Fare per Driver'.
-This makese sense, as there are less people in rural areas.
+This makes sense, as there are less people in rural areas.
 In addition, the distance of trips in Rural areas should generally be longer.
-So we would expect a higher average fare for rides and drivers.
+So we would expect a higher average fare for rides and drivers in Rural trips.

 ### Analysis of Ride Share Data

+Displayed below is a multiple-line chart of total fares for each city type: Urban, Suburban, and Rural.

 ![pyber_summary](Analysis/PyBer_fare_summary.png "PyBer_fare_summary")

-### Summary
+### Summary & Recommendations